 A squirrel’s vision plays an important role in their survival.
 Other rodents like mice and rats are nocturnal in nature.
 Since rats spend most of their time running around in the dark they tend to have poor vision and use their whiskers as a navigation tool.
 The squirrel, on the other hand, is active and running around in the day and has to rely upon their vision to spot daytime predators.

-The physiological differences between the visual abilities of squirrels and rats is seen in the fact that the visual brain areas for squirrels are larger and more well developed than in other rodents.
+The physiological differences between the visual abilities of squirrels and rats is seen in the fact that the visual brain areas for squirrels are larger and more well developed than in other rodents (source).

 Squirrels enhance and protect their vision with a pale yellow pigment found on their lenses.
-The pigment acts like a pair of sunglasses and reduces the glare from the sun.
-More recent studies have suggested that this yellow pigment may also block UV light and protect a squirrel’s retina from damage.
+The pigment acts like a pair of natural sunglasses and reduces the glare from the sun.
+More recent studies have suggested that these pale-yellow lenses may also block UV light and protect a squirrel’s retina from damage.

 There are two types of photo receptors in a squirrel’s retina, rods and cones.
 The ability to see in low light conditions is enabled by the presence of rods and the concentration of rods varies between the different types of squirrels.
 The receptors Ground squirrels have a rod density of 10%, while grey squirrels have a rod density of about 40% and the nocturnal flying squirrel having a rod density of nearly 100%.

 Thus the ability for squirrels to see at night varies greatly among the different types of squirrels.

 The exception to these comments rests with albino squirrels.
 Albino animals lack the ability to produce a key pigment called melanin (source).
 Melanin is needed for color development but is also an important component for the proper development of components of the eye including the retina.
 As animals with these traits tend to have poorly developed eyes, albino squirrels have vision problems.
 (One reference suggests that albino grey squirrels maintain good vision.
 However, no supporting links or data were provided to support this claim. source)